 Since boric acid has antifungal and antiseptic properties, it can easily kill off any bacteria that are causing your yeast infection.

 Never apply boric acid directly into your vagina.
-Instead, look for a suppository capsules you can find in almost any health-food stores.
+Instead, look for a suppository capsule you can find in almost any health-food stores.